-- Aurecon Surface Water Modelling and Assessment (Aurecon 2024) (Appendix B) - To assess the likely direct and indirect impacts to the environment of Herne Swamp wetland and the associated waterways during the construction, operational and maintenance components of the Proposed Action. - The surface water assessment included a background review, conceptual site model, hydrological and water quality modelling, hydraulic modelling, assessment of impacts and proposed management and mitigation measures. - Results are discussed further in Section 5.2 and full report is included in Appendix B. - Biosis VGED habitat assessment (Appendix A) - To assess and document the habitat within the Study Area in relation to the key VGED habitat values, a site-based qualitative habitat assessment was undertaken on 14 June 2024 by a Senior Zoologist and Senior Botanist. - Results are discussed further in Section 5.1 and full report is included in Appendix A. - Beveridge Intermodal Precinct Stage 1A Flora and Fauna Assessment was also updated in October 2024 (Biosis, 2024) to reflect: - Outcomes of VGED habitat assessment - Site assessment results for updated Proposed Action Area (drainage rehabilitation works)
+- Aurecon Surface Water Modelling and Assessment (Aurecon 2025) (Appendix B) - To assess the likely direct and indirect impacts to the environment of Herne Swamp wetland and the associated waterways during the construction, operational and maintenance components of the Proposed Action. - The surface water assessment included a background review, conceptual site model, hydrological and water quality modelling, hydraulic modelling, assessment of impacts and proposed management and mitigation measures. - Results are discussed further in Section 5.2 and full report is included in Appendix B. - Biosis VGED habitat assessment (Appendix A) - To assess and document the habitat within the Study Area in relation to the key VGED habitat values, a site-based qualitative habitat assessment was undertaken on 14 June 2024 by a Senior Zoologist and Senior Botanist. - Results are discussed further in Section 5.1 and full report is included in Appendix A. - Beveridge Intermodal Precinct Stage 1A Flora and Fauna Assessment was also updated in October 2024 (Biosis, 2025) to reflect: - Outcomes of VGED habitat assessment - Additional site survey